Solar Industry Research Growing at a Record Pace

 The cost to install solar has dropped by more than 40% over the last decade, leading the industry to expand into new markets and deploy thousands of systems nationwide.
 An average-sized residential system has dropped from a pre-incentive price of $40,000 in 2010 to roughly $25,000 today, while recent utility-scale prices range from $16/MWh – $35/MWh, competitive with all other forms of generation.

-Inflation, Supply Chain Constraints Lead to Price Increases
+Inflation, Supply Chain Constraints Lead to Price Volatility

 However, the last 3 years have been volatile for solar pricing.
 Inflation and supply chain challenges stemming from the global pandemic and trade instability contributed to price increases.
-As more modules have been able to enter the U.S., and as domestic manufacturing capacity begins to come online, modules have become more widely available, putting downward pressure on prices.
-This came to a head in Q4 2023, as module oversupply sent module prices tumbling by 25 – 35% in the distributed segments, contributing to significant annual and quarterly declines in total system price.
+As more modules have been able to enter the U.S., and as domestic manufacturing capacity begins to come online, modules have become more widely available, easing pressure on prices.
+Year-over-year prices for systems installed in Q2 fell in all segments, but utility-scale declines continue to lag behind the distributed segments due to longer development timelines.

 Solar’s Share of New Capacity has Grown Rapidly

-Solar has added the most generating capacity to the grid each of the last five years.
-53% of all new electric capacity added to the grid in 2023 came from solar, marking the first time in 80 years a renewable energy resource has captured a majority of new capacity added.
-Solar’s increasing competitiveness against other technologies has allowed it to quickly increase its share of total U.S. electrical generation - from just 0.1% in 2010 to over 5% today.
+Solar was the predominant new generating capacity to the grid each of the last three years and that the same is expected in 2024.
+55% of all new electric capacity added to the grid in 2023 came from solar, marking the first time in 80 years a renewable energy resource has captured a majority of new capacity added.
+The industry has continued to lead the energy transition through the first half of 2024, representing 65% of new capacity.
+Solar’s increasing competitiveness against other technologies has allowed it to quickly increase its share of total U.S. electrical generation – from just 0.1% in 2010 to over 6% today.

 The U.S Solar Industry is a 50-State Market

-While California has traditionally dominated the U.S. solar market, other markets are continuing to expand rapidly.
-States like Texas, Florida, and Ohio all saw major growth in 2023.
-In addition, now half of U.S. states have installed 1 GW or more of solar, compared to only 3 a decade ago.
-As demand for solar continues to grow, new state entrants will grab an increasing share of the national market.
+Historically, California been the largest state solar market though other markets are continuing to expand rapidly.
+Texas led all states in new installations in Q2 2024 with 2.8 GW of new installed capacity.
+In addition, Puerto Rico and 29 U.S. states have installed a cumulative 1 GW or more of solar, compared to only 3 states a decade ago.
+As demand for solar continues to grow, new state entrants will capture an increasing share of the national market.

 Prices Decline for Rooftop Solar, but Higher Soft Costs Remain

-Residential price increases are not only driven by supply constraints leading to higher module and other hardware pricing, but also increasing soft costs, which include installation labor, customer acquisition, and permitting/inspection/interconnection.
-For much of the 2010s, soft cost declines were unable to keep up with rapidly dropping hardware prices.
-More recently, instability in hardware pricing has been accompanied by rising labor and customer acquisition costs, pushing the soft cost share to its highest point in years.
+While residential hardware costs have varied over the past 10 years, soft costs (SG&A, permitting, inspection, interconnection and labor) have remained stubbornly high and have even increased, pushing the soft cost share to its highest point in years.
 U.S. solar soft costs continue to be much higher than those of other developed solar markets around the world.
 Through programs like Solar Automated Permit Processing (SolarAPP) and SolSmart, SEIA and our partners are working to reduce local barriers to going solar.

 Storage is Increasingly Paired with All Forms of Solar

 Homeowners and businesses are increasingly demanding solar systems that are paired with battery storage.
-While this pairing is still relatively new, the growth over the next five years is expected to be significant.
+California’s shift in net metering policy and state incentives for solar+storage in other markets have driven attachment rates up in recent quarters.
 By 2028, 28% of all new distributed solar capacity will be paired with storage, compared to under 12% in 2023.
 The utility-scale market is also recognizing the benefits of pairing solar with storage, with 3 GW of new storage systems deployed alongside solar in 2023, more than double the capacity deployed in 2022.

 Residential Market Continues to Diversify

 Nearly 7 GW of residential solar were installed in 2023, marking the 5th consecutive record year for the segment.
 High household electricity bills and power outages have driven demand, as have changes to California’s Net Metering rules.
 Customers in California rushed to sign up for projects under the old, more favorable rules before they expired in Spring 2023, and build out of that pipeline propped up national installation volumes in 2023.
-In 2024 however, the buildout of the California queue coupled with higher financing costs nationally will lead to an overall contraction in the residential market, despite modest growth in non-California markets.
+Thus far in 2024 however, the depletion of the California queue coupled with higher financing costs across all states has hurt the segment, which saw its lowest quarter for new installations since 2021.
+2024 will be a down year for residential solar, but emergent state markets will drive growth in the second half of the 2020s.

 IRA to Help Drive Emerging Commercial Markets